 2. Provide a risk assessment and Material Safety Data Sheets (MSDS) where necessary to your Event Planner;

-3. Notify the relevant regulatory body WorkSafe Victoria, Melbourne City Council and Metropolitan Fire Brigade at least 7 days in advance of your intention to discharge pyrotechnics;
+3. Notify the relevant regulatory body WorkSafe Victoria, City of Whittlesea and Fire Services Victoria at least 7 days in advance of your intention to discharge pyrotechnics;

 4. Notify the Civil Aviation Authority where lasers are being used externally;